Gluconeogenesis: Origins

 Gluconeogenesis is considered one of the most ancient anabolic pathways and is likely to have been exhibited in the last universal common ancestor.
 Rafael F. Say and Georg Fuchs stated in 2010 that "all archaeal groups as well as the deeply branching bacterial lineages contain a bifunctional fructose 1,6-bisphosphate (FBP) aldolase/phosphatase with both FBP aldolase and FBP phosphatase activity.
 This enzyme is missing in most other Bacteria and in Eukaryota, and is heat-stabile even in mesophilic marine Crenarchaeota".
 It is proposed that fructose 1,6-bisphosphate aldolase/phosphatase was an ancestral gluconeogenic enzyme and had preceded glycolysis.
 However, a prebiotic glycolysis would follow the same chemical mechanisms as gluconeogenesis, due to microscopic reversibility, and in this view would have occurred at the same time.
 Fructose 1,6-bisphosphate is shown to be nonenzymatically synthesized within a freezing solution.
 The synthesis is accelerated in the presence of amino acids such as glycine and lysine.
 Some of the other reactions of gluconeogenesis can also proceed nonenzymatically.
 Such chemistry could have occurred in hydrothermal environments, including temperature gradients and cycling of freezing and thawing.
-Mineral surfaces might have played a role in the phosphorylation of metabolic intermediates from gluconeogenesis and have to been shown to produce tetrose, hexose phosphates, and pentose from formaldehyde, glyceraldehyde, and glycolaldehyde.
+Mineral surfaces might have played a role in the phosphorylation of metabolic intermediates from gluconeogenesis and have been shown to produce tetrose, hexose phosphates, and pentose from formaldehyde, glyceraldehyde, and glycolaldehyde.